ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-jholland-mops-taxonomy.md

 ##Predictable Usage Profiles

+Historical data shows that users consume more video and videos at higher bitrates than they did in the past on their connected devices.
+Improvements in the codecs that help with reducing the encoding bitrates with better compression algorithms could not have offset the increase in the demand for the higher quality video (higher resolution, higher frame rate, better color gamut, better dynamic range, etc.).
+In particular, mobile data usage has shown a large jump over the years due to increased consumption of entertainement as well as conversational video.

 TBD: insert charts showing historical relative data usage patterns with error bars by time of day in consumer networks?